ConvertibleCo/tswig/README.md

 ## Why Use `tswig`?

 [SWC]("https://github.com/swc-project/swc") is a super-fast JavaScript/TypeScript compiler written in Rust.
 It's a great alternative to TypeScript, especially for large projects.
-However, SWC's configuration is different from TypeScript's, and manually converting your TSConfig to SWC's configuration can be a tedious and error-prone process. `tswig` automates this process, allowing you to focus on your code instead of your configuration.
+However, SWC's configuration is different from TypeScript's, and manually converting your tsconfig to SWC's configuration can be a tedious and error-prone process. `tswig` automates this process, allowing you to focus on your code instead of your configuration.
 It also provides a convenient way to transition from TypeScript to SWC, and to experiment with SWC without having to change your existing configuration.

 ## Features